Please find a list of our nursery frequently asked questions.

 How often will my child go outside?

-Uniquely, we are an inside–out nursery with free-flow gardens leading from open doors in both our, walking- 2.5s and 2.5s-5’s nursery rooms, so your child will not be allocated garden time, but will be able to choose to play inside and outside and visit the farm school as often as they like all day long.
+Uniquely, we are an inside–out nursery with free-flow gardens leading from open doors.
+Your child will not be allocated garden time, but will be able to choose to play inside and outside as often as they like, all day long.
 All areas are fully staffed at all times.

 What do I need to bring to nursery each day?